-concerning the restraints).
-S the use of each type of restraints (i.e., personal restraints, drugs used as restraint laws, regulations, and policies that are referenced are available to CN d agency or the operating agency (if applicable). traints, mechanical restraints and sight Responsibility.
-Specify the state agency (or agencies) responsible for ad ensuring that state safeguards concerning their use are followed and how and its frequency: • D 4' '
+concerni restraints Is Concerning the Use of Restraints.
+Specify the safeguards that the state has established g the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical.
+State laws, regulations, and policies that are referenced are available to CMS upon request through aid agency or the operating agency (if applicable). restraints ersight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing the use of and ensuring that state safeguards concerning their use are followed and how such oversight is and its frequency: Da-4: a:- ont Cofoguanda b.
+Use of Restrictive Interventions.
+(Select one):